 Wrapping it Up

 Applying a DIY ceramic coating like Armor Shield IX is simple, convenient, and longer-lasting alternative to many of the growing spray coating products sold today.
-When prepped correctly and applied as recommended, the coating can protect your windshield for 3+ years.
+When prepped correctly and applied as recommended, the coating can protect your windshield for 2 to 5 years.

 As with any application, if you have questions, don’t hesitate to contact us directly, or leave your questions or comments in the section below.
 You can also follow us on Facebook to receive frequent updates and tech tips to get the best bang for your Armor Shield IX buck.